 A Sub-Fund may invest in instruments where the volume of transactions may fluctuate significantly depending on market sentiment.
 There is a risk that investments made by a Sub-Fund may become less liquid in response to market developments or adverse investor perceptions.
-In extreme market situations, there may be no willing buyer and the investments cannot be readily sold at the desired time or price, and a Sub-Fund may have to accept a lower price to sell the investments or may not be able to sell the investments at all.
+In extreme market situations, there may be no willing buyer and the investments cannot be readily sold at the desired time or price, and the relevant Sub-Fund may have to accept a lower price to sell the investments or may not be able to sell the investments at all.
 An inability to sell a portfolio position can adversely affect the Net Asset Value of a Sub-Fund or prevent a Sub-Fund from being able to take advantage of other investment opportunities.

 Liquidity risk also includes the risk that a Sub-Fund will not be able to pay redemption proceeds within the allowable time period because of unusual market conditions, an unusually high volume of redemption requests, or other uncontrollable factors.
+To meet redemption requests, a Sub-Fund may be forced to sell investments, at an unfavourable time and/or conditions.